diegzumillo/diegofloorgames-showcase/index.md

 ![Image](https://imgur.com/PtXbgeL.gif)

-# A ray marcher renderer
+# A ray marcher renderer in a custom engine in C

+This project started its life as a quick experiment in Unity.
+I wanted to write a ray marcher in shader.
+It worked, but it felt like I was fighting against the engine.
+So I moved to Godot, and it felt the same.
+This project is one of those rare cases where building an engine from the ground up makes sense.
+The communication with the shader needs to be hand crafted to make this work as intended, and that's what I did.
-Although this is running in the Godot game engine, the renderer itself is coded from scratch inside a fragment shader.
-The goal of this project is to eventually make a flight simulator in a scifi setting; then the Godot engine will start becoming more relevant in this project, as I add functionalities unrelated to the renderer.
-For now it is just a renderer with basic features: full planet scale terrain, pre-defined number of dynamic lights with smooth shadows, a number of basic SDF (signed distance function) to combine into complex objects, including fractals, basic material with specular, color, texture, and displacement.
+The goal of this project is to eventually make a flight simulator in a scifi setting; A few basic features already implemented: full planet scale terrain, pre-defined number of dynamic lights with smooth shadows, a number of primitive SDF (signed distance function) to combine into complex objects, including fractals, basic material with specular, color, texture, and displacement.
+The whole engine is put together with SDL2 and openGL.

 ![Image](https://imgur.com/IgW0V8h.png)